karunish/esp32-hud/README.md

 - **Bluetooth-connected HUD**: Displays current speed received from your Android device.
 - **Speed limit indicator**: Shows a square road-sign-style icon in the bottom-right corner.
 Blinks red when the driver exceeds the limit.
-- **Smooth speed transitions**: Uses interpolation to buffer incoming speed data for a natural visual experience.
+- **Smooth & Calibrated Speed Display**: Incoming GPS speed is slightly adjusted (+3% +1 km/h) to mimic real car speedometers, then smoothed with interpolation for natural transitions.
 - **Connection status indicator**: A small circle in the top-left corner shows green when connected, red when disconnected.
 - **Demo mode**: Simulates acceleration and deceleration without needing a phone.
-- **Boot animation**: Fades in a logo (Use your own logo by converting it into Monochrome, 1‑bit) with PWM backlight control.
+- **Boot animation**: Fades in a logo (Use your own logo by [converting](https://javl.github.io/image2cpp/) it into Monochrome, 1‑bit) with PWM backlight control.

 ---

 ## Android Companion App

-This firmware is designed to work seamlessly with the [ESP32 HUD Android App](https://github.com/karunish/esp32-hud-app).
+This firmware is designed to work seamlessly with my [ESP32 HUD Android App](https://github.com/karunish/esp32-hud-app).

 ---